Ethnic Groups: Kpelle 20.3%, Bassa 13.4%, Grebo 10%, Gio 8%, Mano 7.9%, Kru 6%, Lorma 5.1%, Kissi 4.8%, Gola 4.4%, other 20.1% (2008 Census)

 July 20-August 11, 2003 - Liberian rebels, aided by US military and UN peacekeepers, fight to remove Taylor from office.

 August 11, 2003 - Taylor officially relinquishes his office in a ceremony at the presidential palace.
 Vice President Moses Blah is sworn in as Liberia's 22nd president.
-Taylor later leaves for Nigeria, which had offered him asylum.
+Taylor later leaves for Nigeria, where he has been offered asylum.

 August 12-18, 2003 -

-The primary rebel group, Liberians United for Reconciliation and Democracy (LURD), agrees to withdraw its troops from Monrovia and the nearby port, on August 14.
-It signs a comprehensive peace agreement
+The primary rebel group, Liberians United for Reconciliation and Democracy (LURD), agrees to withdraw its troops from Monrovia and the nearby port.
+The group signs a comprehensive peace agreement

 with the Liberian government intended to end the civil war.